Frederik Andersen helps Maple Leafs steal a win from Flames

 Flames forward Sean Monahan did a nice job to set up the goal by beating two Leafs to the puck behind the net.
 He then fired it to the point, where Monahan drifted to his left and shot the puck through a crowd, past a screened Andersen.

-Still, Andersen was the one Leaf who played well from start to finish, which let his teammates go into the third period with the score tied 1-1.
-But it wasn't easy, as the Flames spent the night crashing into Andersen's crease as well as smothering the Leafs' power play, which was blanked on three opportunities in the first 40 minutes.
+"The ones you can't see are very tough," Andersen said.
+"The point shots where a goalie is screened, it can be a little wrister or a 100-mile-an-hour slap shot, it's not really going to matter because if you can't see it you can't stop it.

+"Big teams go to the net a lot so you got to work to find the puck more and more in this league.
+It's probably the number-one thing."

-The chief crasher was Flames forward Matthew Tkachuk, who bowled over Andersen a couple of times and stirred things up on several other occasions.
+The chief net-crasher for the Flames was forward Matthew Tkachuk, who bowled over Andersen a couple of times and stirred things up on several other occasions.
 His worst offence escaped the notice of the referees.
 After Martin slammed Flames forward Troy Brouwer into the boards in the first period there was a scrum at the Calgary bench.
 Tkachuk, who was sitting on the bench, managed to slide his stick through the press of bodies and spear Martin, which was not seen by the officials, just the replay cameras.

+However, since the spear was aired widely on television and social media, Tkachuk may be issued supplemental discipline in the form of a suspension from NHL's player safety department.
+Martin shrugged off the spear, saying he didn't feel it.

+Babcock was not impressed with Tkachuk's jab, either, although he thought the Flames agitator played well otherwise.
+"That's junior hockey stuff.
+He'll learn over time.
+He played hard.
+No reason for that stuff," Babcock said.

-In the second period, the Leafs were again in and out of contention although they tied the score with 1:13 to play.
+In the second period, the Leafs were again in and out of contention although they managed to tie the score with 1:13 to play.
 Their goal was similar to Calgary's, as Rielly corralled a clearing attempt and fired a high shot that found the top corner because Flames goaltender Mike Smith was screened by Giordano and Leafs centre Auston Matthews.

+The Flames, who had the Leafs on the run again in the third period, thought they regained the lead in the early going when the puck crossed the goal line after yet another net-crashing.
+But the goal was waved off because the net came loose, a call confirmed by video review.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.